Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 3. Choose Mail and request download

-When creating your account with your chosen privacy provider:
+When creating your account with your chosen private email provider:

-3. Configure your recovery methods (secondary email or phone)
+3. Configure your recovery methods carefully (especially for encrypted email)

 4. Customize your spam filtering settings

-Rather than attempting an overnight switch, use a phased approach:
+Rather than an overnight switch from Gmail, use a phased approach for better email privacy:

 Phase 1 (Weeks 1-2): Set up forwarding

-1. In your old account settings, establish forwarding to your new email
+1. In your old account (Gmail, Outlook), forward emails to your new secure email address

-2. Configure your new account to send replies from your new address
+2. Configure your new account to send replies from the new address

 Phase 2 (Weeks 2-4): Update critical services